utwente-db/QuestionMark/MANUAL.md

 systems.
 For a non-PostgreSQL based system, please also follow the steps listed under the PostgreSQL based system.

-### Including a new PostgreSQL based DBMS.
+### Including any new DBMS.
-As this program was written with PostgreSQL based systems in mind, no additional changes need to be made to the existing code base.
+When including any new DBMS, the following simple changes need to be made to this program.
 For ease, a placeholder NAME will be used, which denotes the name of the newly added DBMS.
 Please add the following functions and variables to prepare the benchmark:
 - ```queries_NAME.py``` and ```queries_NAME_prepare.py```.
 To include a new DBMS, the first step is to include the queries in the corresponding dialect.
 To do this, create two new files.
 The first file, ```queries_NAME.py```, contains the benchmark queries.
 The second file, ```queries_NAME_prepare.py```, contains queries needed to prepare the benchmark.
 To see what queries should be included, ```queries_pseudo_code```, ```queries_MayBMS.py``` and ```queries_DuBio.py``` can be used as a translation guide.
 Please stick to the structure used in these files.
 - ```connect_db.py```.
 This file is responsible for sending the queries to the DBMS.
 In this file, include ```from queries_NAME import NAME_QUERIES_DICT```.
 In ```execute_query()```, also include the DBMS in the first if-statement.
 Finally, check if the execution time returned by the DBMS follows the pattern from MayBMS or from DuBio.
 When the DBMS uses PostgreSQL 10 or higher, the default can be used.
 - ```output_tui.py```.
 This file prints the benchmark output.
 In ```create_result_file()```, add the new DBMS in the if-statement.